-- 17.1 Rim diameters of Classes B and C cars may not exceed 13 inches. - 17.2 Rim diameters of cars of Class D shall be 8 inches. - 17.3 The rim widths of Class D cars are limited to a maximum of 150 mm. - 17.4 Class D tyres shall be between 4,0 inch width x 8,0 inch diameter and 6,5 inch width x 8,0 inch diameter. - 17.5 Classes B & C are allowed to use any racing slick tyres up to a maximum width of 255 mm that are locally commercially available.
+- 17.1 Rim diameters of Classes B and C cars may not exceed 13 inches. - 17.2 Classes B & C are allowed to use any racing slick tyres up to a maximum width of 255 mm that are locally commercially available.
 Semi slick tyres are allowed.
-The use of wet weather tyres are allowed and the size must be the same as the allowed slick tyre (13" rim size, maximum width 255mm).
-There are no width restrictions for Class A. - 17.6 The use of tyre warmers is prohibited. - 17.7 Remolded or retreaded tyres are prohibited. - 17.8 ALL Classes must have at least 1mm thread on tyres at pre-scrutineering over the whole surface of the tyre.
-The class Chairman will be entitled to check tyre wear during the race day to ensure safety. - 17.9 Application may be made to the COMMITTEE for the use of locally available road tyres or rims of a different specification.
+The use of wet weather tyres is allowed, and the size must be the same as the allowed slick tyre (13" rim size, maximum width 255mm).
+There are no width restrictions for Class A. - 17.3 The use of tyre warmers is prohibited. - 17.4 Remolded or retreaded tyres are prohibited. - 17.5 ALL Classes must have at least 1 mm thread on tyres at pre-scrutineering over the whole surface of the - tyre.
+The class Chairman will be entitled to check tyre wear during the race day to ensure safety. - 17.6 Application may be made to the COMMITTEE for the use of locally available road tyres or rims of a different specification.
 The application will be viewed in the light of cost, safety, performance and availability.